AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 ## Shortest Distance Network to Services
 For every class of service or main use that has been previously prioritized, you should calculate a shortest distance network.
 A shortest distance network connects a pair of data points with another set of points in the most efficient way.
 One data set must be a priority class service.
 It means that this calculus must be repeated for each of class.
 The other data set will the same for all calculus.

 This data set should contain the points with the lowest score in the network’s hierarchy.
 Those points are connected to the network by one road.
-This score is called degree of centrality , which is defined as the number of links incident upon a node.
-In the QGIS environment [(Figure 12)][12], apply the ‘v.net.centrality’ algorithm; which is a GRASS  module used to calculate the degree of centrality (also known as Cd) and other centrality measurements.
+This score is called degree of centrality[^16], which is defined as the number of links incident upon a node.
+In the QGIS environment [(Figure 12)][12], apply the ‘v.net.centrality’ algorithm; which is a GRASS[^17] module used to calculate the degree of centrality (also known as Cd) and other centrality measurements.

 <img src="/figs/fig12.jpg" alt="Location and parameter of 'v.net.centrality' algorithm" width="75%"/>